-The title of the Association shall be ‘The Middlesex Colts Association’ hereinafter referred as ‘The Association’.
+The title of the Association shall be ‘The Middlesex Junior Cricket Association’ hereinafter referred as ‘The Association’.

 Membership shall be open to any person or organisation wishing to advance the objects of the Association subject to the approval of the County Executive Committee.

-- No subscription shall be payable by Life or Colt Members.
+No subscription shall be payable by Life or Junior Members.

 Member Clubs and Associate Members may resign from membership by written notice to the County Executive.
 Such notice must be received no later than 31st March in any year, otherwise the subscription for that year shall remain due.

 EXPULSION FROM MEMBERSHIP

 The County Executive committee may terminate the membership of any Member Club or any Associate Member whose annual subscription has not been paid by the 1st September in the current year.

 The County Executive shall have the power to reprimand, to ban or remove from membership any Member acting in a manner contrary to the ECB Code of Conduct and Spirit of Cricket* or the interests of the MJCA. ——- For the purposes of these disciplinary regulations the ‘Member’ shall mean not only Member Clubs but also Club Officials, Junior Members, Associate Members and Life Members (ii) Any alleged breach of paragraph (i) shall be notified in writing to the MJCA General Secretary. (ii) Any complaint so initiated must be referred to the Chair of the MJCA Cricket Committee. (iv) Upon receipt of such a complaint and as soon as reasonably practically the Chair of the Cricket Committee shall consider the complaint and resolve either to take no action except to record the complaint and notify the club or to refer the matter to the Disciplinary sub-committee, chaired by the Chair of the Cricket Committee, unless he has a vested interest in the incident of complaint.